Day Trip from Rome to Florence - Our Experience (2025 Update)

 How to book Rome to Florence train tickets?

-👍 Trainline is our favourite tool—it makes it easy to compare train options, check times, and book tickets quickly and hassle-free.
+Trainline is our favourite tool—it makes it easy to compare all train options between Rome and Florence, check times and book tickets quickly.

 Your ticket gets emailed to you, which is perfect for quick access when the conductor checks it.
 You can also change or cancel it online if plans shift.

-Train ticket prices tend to rise closer to the travel date, so we always try to book 2–3 months in advance (tickets are usually released about 5–6 months ahead).
+👍 Pro tip!
+Train ticket prices go up closer to the travel date, so we try to book 2–3 months in advance (they're usually available 5–6 months ahead).

 The first time we did a day trip to Florence from Rome, we were so excited… and then totally overwhelmed.